alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ReaderMeter
 -----------

-Another service that is currently suspended, ReaderMeter tries to mirror the H-Index and G-Index by analysing data about readership (based on bookmarks) from the Mendeley service.
+ReaderMeter queries the Mendeley service for information about the number of times a resource has been bookmarked, and uses it to generate metrics analogous to the *h*-index [@hirsch2005iqi] and *g*-index [@egghe2013tpg].^[The *g*-index is defined such that a researcher has index *g* if their *g* most cited papers have between them received at least *g*^2^ citations.]
+The service is currently unavailable but indicates it may resume at some point.^[ReaderMeter, URL: <http://readermeter.org/>.]
 Further information is available from the DCC [@dcc2013rea].

 ScienceCard
 -----------